sublunarspace/pocketpsithemius/hardware/ASSEMBLY.md

 Stick them in from the top of the PCB, turn the PCB around and lay it flat on a table.
 Solder the resistor leads to the through-holes and clip the excess off.

 R16 is a large wirewound resistor.
-Do that one at the end of the assembly.
+Do that one at [Step 4](#4-power-switch---special-resistors).

 ## 2. Unpolarized Capacitors